 Here are a few things you can do to increase your chances of getting what you are owed for damage to your home.

 The first step to a successful claim is knowing what your policy says.
 Insurance companies rely on their policyholders being unfamiliar with what they are paying for with their monthly premiums.
-Even if your policy does not cover the replacement of your pipes, you could have coverage for the demolition required to access the plumbing and the repair of your walls and floors after the work is completed.
+Even if your policy does not cover the replacement of your pipes, you could have coverage for the demolition required to access the plumbing and repair your walls and floors after the work is completed.

 If you are unsure about the details of your policy, consult with an attorney.

 Your insurance provider may send a plumber to assess the damage.
-You should always get a second opinion from an independent plumber so you have evidence from an unbiased source in case you need to file a cast iron pipe lawsuit.
+You should always get a second opinion from an independent plumber, so you have evidence from an unbiased source in case you need to file a cast iron pipe lawsuit.

 Signs of Leaking Cast Iron Pipes

-You also need to know the signs of leaking, damaged pipes so you can promptly file a claim.
+You also need to know the signs of leaking, and damaged pipes so you can promptly file a claim.
 If you leave the problem too long without repairing it, your insurance provider could deny your claim.